arunmoezhi/ConcurrentTreeMap/README.md

 #  ConcurrentTreeMap
 This repository contains implementation of a concurrent tree map.
 This uses a lock-based internal Binary Search Tree.
 The algorithm is described in our paper **CASTLE: Fast Concurrent Internal Binary Search Tree using Edge-Based Locking** published in PPoPP'15.

-The technical report is available in the papers directory
+The technical report is available in the papers directory.

 How to compile?
 1. Change the Makefile appropriately and run make from your shell to build.